Csikszentmihalyi’s Good Business – Flow and Leadership

 “Our jobs have a significant influence on the quality of our lives.
 Happiness is not something that happens to us but is something we make happen.
 As such, work can be one of the most fulfilling aspects of life, provided that employees have an opportunity to do their best and to contribute to something greater than themselves.” – Prof. Mihaly Csikszentmihalyi

-Good Business Values
+Good Business Values: Flow-Promoting Leadership

 “Good Business is about values.” – Dr. Michael Crooke

-1. Belief in the Power of Flow – Flow is the mental state of operation in which a person in an activity is fully immersed in a feeling of energized focus, full involvement, and success in the activity process.
-The Flow-based organization promotes employee engagement and positive attitudes in the workplace.
+- Belief in the Power of Flow – Flow is the mental state of operation in which a person in an activity is fully immersed in a feeling of energized focus, full involvement, and success in the activity process.
+A Flow-based organization promotes employee engagement and positive attitudes in the workplace.
 Done well, it helps to reduce costs and employee complaints and makes the company a place that people enjoy being a part of.
 Flow can improve the quality of life.

-3. You are the Key to Success – Contrary to what most of us believe, happiness does not simply happen to us.
+- You are the Key to Success – Contrary to what most of us believe, happiness does not simply happen to us.
 It’s something we make happen, resulting from our doing our best.
 The more opportunities you are willing to explore, the better your chances of discovering your strengths.
 To experience Flow, you must keep cultivating interest and curiosity, respond to many opportunities, and develop as many skills as possible.

-5. Let people grow – The main task of a manager is to get people to work together efficiently for a common cause.
-The best way to accomplish this is to create an environment where employees enjoy their work and grow in its progress.
+- Let people grow – The main task of a manager is to get people to work together efficiently for a common cause.
+The best way to accomplish this is to create an environment where employees enjoy their work and grow in their progress.
 Getting employees to give their best is a way to make it possible for them to grow as individuals.
 An ideal organization is one where each worker’s potential finds room for expression.

-Good Business as Ethical Framework
+Good Business as an Ethical Framework

 Csikszentmihalyi’s many publications relating to Flow always include statements and discussions of his values.
 The values he promotes reflect his fundamental philosophy of life and its meaning and purpose.
-At the same time, the values he advocates are also of the kind that, if implemented well, would enhance the satisfaction of individuals (in their private lives and as employees), would improve organizational performance (broadly defined), and would also move people toward greater social harmony within the organization, the nation, and perhaps beyond.
+At the same time, the values he advocates are also of the kind that, if implemented well, would enhance the satisfaction of individuals (in their private lives and as employees), improve organizational performance (broadly defined), and move people toward greater social harmony within the organization, the nation, and perhaps beyond.

 Csikszentmihalyi’s views on what it means to be an all-around good person can be summed up in three recommended ethical principles of behavior:

-• Do no harm for selfish reasons – Everyone is a leader in their way.
+- Do no harm for selfish reasons – Everyone is a leader in their way.
 Within and around us, there are countless challenges and opportunities every day.
 As long as we are guided by “do no harm for selfish reasons,” we can and should learn from our successes and mistakes to gradually become better persons and, at the same time, more effective, “value-guided” managers/leaders.

-• Contribute to something beyond yourself – As individuals, while we enjoy doing our best, at the same time, we should also “contribute to something beyond the self.”
+- Contribute to something beyond yourself – As individuals, while we enjoy doing our best, at the same time, we should also “contribute to something beyond the self.”
 Examples from the business world would be working toward the real sustainability of our goods and services, business model, and the environment.
 In more and more societies, such issues are moving from the periphery to the center of concerns; all organizations’ stakeholders are expected to be at the forefront of solving the “common” problems.